 The acceptance process begins in the spring of a student's sophomore year.
 Interested students must complete an application and essay.
-Those accepted begin the program the fall of their junior year and remain in the program for two years at which time they are ready for graduation.
-During the 2020-2021 school year, the district had juniors and seniors involved in the College Possible program.
-In the spring, the College Possible enrollment process took place to determine the new junior cohort.
+Those accepted begin the program in the fall of their junior year and remain in the program for two years at which time they are ready for graduation.